slaeryan/slaeryan.github.io/posts/cylance-smartav-bypass.md

 This may include installing other implants, achieving persistence so that the implant survives a reboot, confidential data exfiltration, keylogging, pivoting etc. among other things.

 ## A working demo of the bypass
-Here is a working demo of the attack in question which is successfully able to bypass Cylance Smart V:
+Here is a working demo of the attack in question which is successfully able to bypass Cylance Smart AV:

 <figure class="video_container">
   <video width="100%" height="auto" controls="true" allowfullscreen="true" poster="../assets/images/cylance-smartav-logo.png">